Questions about the Graduate Nurse Program (Mental and Addiction Health)

 The Clinical Skills Assessments are competencies based on skills you carry out in every day practice on the in-patient units.

 During your graduate year program you will not be formally enrolled in a University course.
 We do not expect you to go home at night and study online or attend University classes in addition to your graduate year program.
-As the program is accredited, the assessments you complete will equate to units of study in Post Graduate Mental Health and you will receive a letter of recognition of prior learning on successful completion of your graduate year.
+As the program is accredited, the assessments you complete will equate to units of study in Post Graduate Mental Health Nursing and you will receive a letter of recognition of prior learning on successful completion of your graduate year.